EvanMPutnam/Math-Expression-Interpreter-in-C/README.md

 # Math-Expression-Interpreter-in-C
 A Math Expression Interpreter in C

 This is a basic interpreter for a mathematical language.
+I named it Romance, after the movie True Romance.
+Everything needs a name...

 # Language Features